bp74/StageXL_Samples/example/basic/texture_atlas/doc/readme.md

 Dart Editor is the development environment provided by the Dart team.
 It is an editor, a debugger, does code analysis, provides refactoring, shows errors, warnings and hints and last but not least compiles Dart code to JavaScript.
 This compiled JavaScript runs on all modern browsers.

 Please go to [www.dartlang.org](https://www.dartlang.org) and download the Dart Editor for your operating system.
 Dart Editor is available for Windows, Mac and Linux.
-After the download you just have to extract the zip file to you disk and start Dart Editor.
+After the download you just have to extract the zip file to your disk and start Dart Editor.
 The website also has lots of information and getting started guides for Dart.
 Even if Dart looks very familiar to most developers right away, it may be a good idea to check out some of the information available on the website.

 ### How to create a new project ###